NotePlan/plugins/jgclark.Dashboard/README.md

 - The Dashboard doesn't use NotePlan's normal editor, but a more flexible HTML-based display.
 Behind the scenes it cleverly translates your current NotePlan theme into its CSS equivalent.
 (You're welcome.)
 - The plugin cannot work effectively on an **iPhone**-sized device, so it is disabled there.
 On an **iPad** windows can't float in the same way as they can on macOS, so it's less useful, but it still works.
 - When the window is wide enough, it will display with 2 (or even 3!) columns.
+- The items are shown sorted first by greatest priority, and then by increasing time (where there is a time block).
 - It de-dupes items that would appear twice in a list where the lines are sync'd together.
 - There's a UI toggle "Filter out lower-priority items?".
 If this is on, then items without any extra priority in calendar files will be hidden until there are no remaining priority items that haven't been completed.
 Priority items are currently indicated by having `>>`, `!!!``, `!!`` or `!`` at the beginning of the item.
 - you can use the '#Tags' section to create a "deferred date" function.
 To do this tag something as (for example) `#next` and then date it with a day in the future.On that future date, it will show up in this `#next` section.
 (Thanks to @george65 for spottig this use case.)

+### Project section
-- If you use the [Projects & Reviews Plugin](https://github.com/NotePlan/plugins/tree/main/jgclark.Reviews), the Dashboard will show up to the first 4 projects ready for review.
+If you use the [Projects & Reviews Plugin](https://github.com/NotePlan/plugins/tree/main/jgclark.Reviews), the Dashboard will show up to the first 6 projects ready for review.
 It reads this from the hidden list thats updated every time its **/project lists** command is run, or you **/finish project review** on a project note.

-The equivalent 'action buttons' in the Project section all do the equivalent of the "/skip project review" command, that overrides (or skips) the normal review interval by the duration given.
+The 'action buttons' available in this section are:
+- the various `skip ...` buttons do the equivalent of the "/skip project review" command, that override (or skips) the normal review interval by the duration given.
 This adds a `@nextReview(...)` to the note's metadata.
 See [Project + Reviews documentation](../jgclark.Reviews/README.md) for more details.
+- `✓review` does the equivalent of the "/finish review" command, marking that project as @reviewed today.

 ### Updating the Dashboard automatically
 The dashboard window can automatically update when a change is made in the relevant calendar note(s) if you have [added a trigger to the frontmatter](https://help.noteplan.co/article/173-plugin-note-triggers) of the relevant daily/weekly/monthly/quarterly note(s).
 To get this added automatically to the daily note, turn on setting 'Add dashboard auto-update trigger when dashboard opened?' (details below).